PrivateAIM/documentation/src/guide/deployment/node-installation.md

 * **researcher**: can start/stop/delete analyses and view their logs, but cannot modify data stores
 * **admin**: full access

-The included Keycloak instance includes these roles by default, and the initially created `flameuser` is given the " admin" role.
-The names of these roles can be modified in your `my-values.yaml`, and these changes will be reflected in Keycloak as well:
+Because the Node UI login goes through the Hub, these roles are read from the Hub token.
+By default, the claim `global_access.roles` is used, i.e. the roles are **global roles in the Hub** and are assigned to users by the Hub operator.
+The role names can be modified in your `my-values.yaml`:

 ```yaml
 rbac: